 On 6 January, Three Kings’ Day (also known as Twelfth Night) marks the formal end of the Christmas season.
 The Czechs celebrate with carol-singing, bell-ringing and gifts to the poor.

 The frost can be cruel in February, with temperatures below -10°C, so wrap up well.
-But the Czech countryside looks mighty pretty in the snow.
+But Prague looks mighty pretty in the snow.

-Once banned by the communists, street parties, fireworks, concerts and revelry mark the Czech version of carnival.
-Celebrations start on the Friday before Shrove Tuesday (aka Mardi Gras), and end with a masked parade through the town or village.
+Once banned by the communists, street parties, fireworks, concerts and revelry mark the Czech version of carnival (www.carnevale.cz).
+Celebrations start on the Friday before Shrove Tuesday (aka Mardi Gras), and end with a masked parade.

-The first buds of spring begin to green the countryside, and the Easter holidays bring Easter markets, hand-painted Easter eggs, and the first tourist influx of the year.
+The first buds of spring begin to green Prague’s parks and gardens, and the Easter holidays bring Easter markets, hand-painted Easter eggs, and the first tourist influx of the year.

 Easter Monday (Pondělí velikonoční)

 This festival (www.febiofest.cz) of film, TV and video features new works by international film-makers.
-It kicks off in Prague then continues throughout the rest of the Czech Republic.
+It continues throughout the Czech Republic after the Prague festival.

 The weather transforms from shivers to sunshine.
-By the end of the month town squares are covered with outdoor cafe tables, and peak tourist season begins.
+By the end of the month the sidewalks and squares are covered with outdoor cafe tables, and peak tourist season begins.

 Burning of the Witches (Pálení čarodějnic)